Southeast (Vietnam): Transport

 Tan Son Nhat International Airport is the largest airport in Vietnam, with the passenger traffic of 8.5 million in 2006 but it will be replaced by a larger newly constructed airport, Long Thanh International Airport after 2025.
-Lien Khuong Airport is an important airport in this area.

 Saigon Port and several deep-water ports in Bà Rịa–Vũng Tàu are the busiest ports in the country.
-National Road 1 and National Road 51, and TransAsia Highway are the principal roads in this region.
+National Route 1, National Route 13, National Route 22, National Route 51, and TransAsia Highway (AH1, AH17) are the principal roads in this region.